IPESE/REHO/docs/sections/model/district.md

 :::

 The SP solves are **independent across buildings** and can be parallelized across CPU cores, significantly reducing wall-clock time for large districts.
+With `method['parallel_computation']`, REHO solves them in a pool of worker processes, kept open for the whole run, see {meth}`~reho.model.master_problem.MasterProblem.worker_pool`.

 ---